mpailab/pylext/README.md

 ```shell
 $ pip install pylext
 ```
-Currently only available installation using setup.py
+Currently, only available installation using setup.py
 ```shell
 $ python setup.py install
 ```

 ## Simple examples
 ### Custom operators
 The simplest syntax extension is a new operator.
-For example we want to define left-associative operator /@ that applies function to each element of collection and this operator has lowest priority.
+For example, we want to define left-associative operator /@ that applies function to each element of collection and this operator has the lowest priority.
-Than we should create file simple.pyg
+Then we should create file simple.pyg

 ```python
 # Import syntax extension for new operator definition